-Update Aug 2021 - Patient says that they tested positive for COVID-19 during the preop assessment.
+Update Aug 2021 - Patient says that they tested positive for COVID-19 during the pre-op assessment.
 In this scenario, code Yes, prior to hospitalization for this surgery (Harvest Code 11) for patients who self-report testing positive for COVID-19.
+Update June 2022 This includes self-reported positive home testing kits.

-Update July 2020 - The nasal swab/OP swab, lower resp (RNA) test is the test that we are looking for.
+Update July 2020 - The nasal swab/OP swab, lower resp (RNA) test is the test that weare looking for.
 The IgG is the antibody test, this is not the test we are looking for.

 INFECTIOUS DISEASES 05/27/2020 9:49 MST VIRAL DIRECT DETECTION COVID-19 Patient Symptomatic?
-No Source (NP Swab, OP Swab, Lower Resp) Nasopharyngeal St Coronavirus (COVID-19) SARS-CoV-2 RNA Not Detected Coronavirus (COVID-19) SARS-CoV-2 IgG Negative
+No Source (NP Swab, OP Swab, Lower Resp) Nasopharyngeal Sv Coronavirus (COVID-19) SARS-CoV-2 RNA Not Detected Coronavirus (COVID-19) SARS-CoV-2 IgG Negative

-FAQ Nov 2020 - Are patients that are covid positive patients being risked differently?
+FAQ Nov 2020 - Update Jan 2022 - Are patients that are covid positive patients being risked differently?
 Answer - Covid positive patients will be taken out of public reporting and risk adjusted results until more data can be captured.